destin-v/vs_codex/README.md

 # 🧸 Misc
 ## Tab Removal
 In general you should never need to have tabs.
-Vscode provides an ordered list of all files and windows you have opened sorted alphabetically.
+VS Code provides an ordered list of all files and windows you have opened sorted alphabetically.
 This is a much better way of accessing files.

 * **Cmd-P** # shows all tabs
 * Settings › Workbench › Editor: Show Tabs [OFF]